nuckecy/portfolio/PASSWORD_WALL_GUIDE.md

 ```
 1. User clicks "Request Password"
    ↓
-2. Form appears with fields:
+2. Form appears with full-page overlay showing:
-   - Name (required)
+   - Name field (required)
-   - Email (required)
+   - Email field (required)
+   - Message field (160 char limit with counter)
    - Are you a recruiter?
-(Yes/No)
+(Yes/No radio buttons)
    ↓
-3. If "No": Show message "Only visible to recruiters"
+3. If "No": Show warning "This portfolio is only visible to recruiters at the moment"
+   Submit button remains disabled
    ↓
 4. If "Yes": Enable "Send Request" button
    ↓
 5. Click "Send Request"
    ↓
-6. Opens mailto: otobongsok@gmail.com
+6. Form submits via POST to /api/send-request
    ↓
-7. Email pre-filled with:
-   - Subject: Password Request - [case-study-slug]
-   - Body: Name, Email, Role: Recruiter
+7. Server validates all fields and character limit
+   ↓
+8. Mandrill API sends TWO emails:
+   a) User acknowledgment: "Access Request Received"
+   b) Owner notification: "New Access Request - [Case Study]"
+   ↓
+9. Success message displays for 15 seconds with manual close button
+   ↓
+10. Form auto-resets and returns to initial state
 ```

 ---